 Of course, I am available whenever you need a babysitter or someone to lead games at your child’s birthday party.
 And yes, I do know how, and am willing to make balloon animals, do face painting, perform magic and juggle chainsaws all while wearing a Sponge Bob costume.
 Of course I know someone who will play Dora the Explorer to accompany me to the party.
 Sure, cake and ice cream as payment will be fine.
 Should I bring a gift, too?

-Yes, I understand that you don’t have any money for camp store purchases and will pay me back for whatever your child buys, I trust you.
+Yes, I understand that you don’t have any money on you for camp store purchases and will pay me back for whatever your child buys, I trust you.
 No, your daughter doesn’t have to do any activity that requires the slightest bit of exertion if she’s tired, or thirsty, or bored, or hot, or cold, or having a bad hair day.

 Of course I agree that if we want to survive as a camp we need to be like the other camp your child REALLY wanted to go to that has door-to-door party bus transportation, seventeen different bounce houses, a trapeze, Food Network chefs, circus animals, a professional movie studio, a roller coaster, a water slide, a Jedi training program, a pirate ship (with real pirates) and a herd of unicorns.
 I’ll speak with the director about that right away.